ElliotRoe/lit-lake/README.md

 **Advanced Search**
 > "Find me all articles that have keywords 'pedagogical content knowledge' or 'PCK' within their abstract and are related to out of field teaching or teaching self-efficacy."

+#### Full-Text Analysis
+With PDF extraction enabled, Claude can access and analyze the complete content of your papers — not just titles and abstracts.
+This is invaluable for verification, deep research, and finding specific passages.

+*Examples*

+**Find Specific Passages**
+> "What does Smith 2023 say about their methodology for data collection?"

+**Search Full Text Across Library**
+> "Find passages in my library that discuss the limitations of self-report measures."

+**Verify Claims**
+> "I'm citing Johnson 2022 for the claim that teacher efficacy affects student outcomes.
+Can you find the specific passage that supports this?"

+**Visual Inspection**
+> "Show me the figures from Chapter 3 of the Williams dissertation."
 ### The Thesis
 Hey!
 Glad you made it this far down in the `README.md` :) I know this is a lot of text, but for the folks that care, here's the "why" behind this tool.
 My thesis on the state of AI tools right now and where I'd like this to go.